indie Semiconductor Inc. (INDI) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for indie Semiconductor Inc. (INDI) is $15.67, which is $5.52 above the current market price.
-The public float for INDI is 80.03M, and currently, short sellers hold a 14.31% ratio of that float.
-The average trading volume of INDI on April 21, 2023 was 1.96M shares.
+The average price recommended by analysts for indie Semiconductor Inc. (INDI) is $15.67, which is $6.7 above the current market price.
+The public float for INDI is 80.03M and currently, short sellers hold a 15.55% of that float.
+On April 27, 2023, INDI’s average trading volume was 1.98M shares.

 INDI’s Market Performance

-INDI stock saw a decrease of -4.17% in the past week, with a monthly decline of -15.81% and a quarterly a decrease of 24.71%.
-The volatility ratio for the week is 4.24%, and the volatility levels for the last 30 days are 5.28% for indie Semiconductor Inc. (INDI).
-The simple moving average for the past 20 days is -10.31% for INDI’s stock, with a 9.27% simple moving average for the past 200 days.
+INDI stock saw a decrease of -13.46% in the past week, with a monthly decline of -26.22% and a quarterly a decrease of -2.26%.
+The volatility ratio for the week is 3.19%, and the volatility levels for the last 30 days are 4.20% for indie Semiconductor Inc. (INDI).
+The simple moving average for the last 20 days is -18.63% for INDI’s stock, with a simple moving average of -6.23% for the last 200 days.

 Analysts’ Opinion of INDI